ome/ome-cmake-superbuild/packages/xerces/README.md

 Changes made locally
 --------------------

-* A CMake build system for bzip2 has been added
+* A CMake build system for xerces has been added

 These changes are made available under the original project license.